The BC Foundation Scholarship application has an essay style format with seven short answer questions.

-These sections are your chance to share your story and give readers an opportunity to see how a scholarship would help you achieve your stated educational and professional goals.
-Your responses allow the reader of your application to gain the strongest feel for who you are as a person, what sets you apart from other applicants, provide evidence of your intellectual and creative achievements, and show your writing ability.
+Your responses to these questions are your chance to share your story and give readers an opportunity to see how a scholarship would help you achieve your stated educational and professional goals.
+Your responses will provide evidence of your intellectual and creative achievements, and show your writing ability.
+This is how the reader of your application will gain the strongest feel for who you are as a person and see what sets you apart from other applicants.

 While there is no one correct way to write a personal statement, here are some tips that are universally applicable:

 Give yourself time to think about your topics, and carefully consider the rationale behind each question.